openfoodfacts/openfoodfacts-infrastructure/docs/matomo.md

 * it does not process archives on incoming requests but instead on a systemd timer (see `confs/matomo/systemd/matomo-archive.{service,timer}`).
   See also [official doc](https://matomo.org/faq/on-premise/how-to-set-up-auto-archiving-of-your-reports/).

 * on incoming update request (on a tracked website being visited), it does not immediately updates the database but goes in redis instead, we configured it with 8 queues. then are systemd timers jobs to process redis entries every minute (see `confs/matomo/systemd/matomo-tracking@.{timer,service}`).
   And we have an instance 0, 1, 2,… 7, to process each queue.
   See also [official doc](https://matomo.org/faq/on-premise/how-to-configure-matomo-to-handle-unexpected-peak-in-traffic/)

 * `MariaDB` has been tuned a bit toward performance (using more memory) see `/etc/mysql/mariadb.conf.d/90-off-configs.cnf` (linked to this repository `confs/matomo/mysql/mariadb.conf.d/90-off-configs.cnf`)

   * we also tried to avoid "2006 MySQL server has gone away" following https://matomo.org/faq/troubleshooting/faq_183/

+* Archiving is splet in more than one systemctl timer / service, by using `matomo-archive@<name>.timer/service` which correspond to different options it `/etc/matomo/archive-<name>.env`, so that:

+  * there is one archiver specialized for the openfoodfacts.org website
+  * one specialized for the mobile app
+  * one for all the other websites

+  ( all this thanks to `--skip-idsites`/`--force-idsites` options)

 Both tracking and archiving logs to `/var/log/matomo`.